 2. Let yourself enjoy your favourite foods!

 Let’s face it, the holiday’s come once a year.
 Which means, holiday food and parties with loved ones don’t happen every day!
 This time of year is filled with fun AND food.
-So relax and don’t deprive yourself of your can’t-live-without-holiday-favourites and don’t beat yourself up if you over-indulge.
-Research suggests that those who focus on the celebration of food, versus the guilt of over-consuming, are actually more successful in their weight-maintenance or weight-loss goals!
+So relax and don’t deprive yourself of your can’t-live-without-holiday-favourites and don’t beat yourself up enjoying them.
+Research suggests that those who focus on the celebration of food, versus the guilt of over-consuming, are actually more successful in developing more positive eating behaviours!
 During the holiday’s my family celebrates with these Chewy Triple Ginger White Chocolate Cookies!
 They are so yummy and are a holiday tradition that my kids look forward to every year!

 3. Don’t skip meals in an effort to “save up”